Pupwiz/my-debian/simple-cdd-conf/MOTIVATION.md

 distro, why I choose Debian in the first place, etc. These are notes for myself to somewhat arrange my thoughts, to justify some decisions in case I'll later need to review them.
 This, probably, won't give any useful info to anyone else.
+Do not read it.
+This is my oppinion, it may change and I'm not going to argue about it.

 ## Motivation